fusion2222/recorder_discord_bot/readme.md

 # Announcer - Discord bot

-Simple discord bot
+Simple discord bot, which announces voice recordings in text channel along with sound effects.

 ## Prerequisites

-In order to run Recorder Discord Bot, you must have following installed:
+In order to run Recorder Discord Bot, you must have Docker installed.

-- Any -nix Operating System
-- python 3.7
-- virtualenv
-- `ffmpeg` using package manager like `apt-get`, `apt`, `brew`...

 ## How to initialize and run

+- Copy locally conf.example.json -> conf.json and configure it
+- Build and run docker image

+### Out-of-docker development

+If for some reason you must try something or develop outside docker:

-Run `./run.sh`
+- Run `./run.sh`

 ### Mac OS - SSL Certificate error